 Dallas County Colleges Add Transgender Workplace and Campus Protections

-January 11, 2012 by Candace Gingrich-Jones, Associate Director, Youth and Campus Outreach Program
+January 11, 2012 by Candace Gingrich, Associate Director, Youth and Campus Engagement Program

 Governor Rick Perry needs to pay some attention to the progress going on in his home state of Texas!
 The Dallas County Community College District (DCCCD) recently added gender identity and expression to three of its policies.
 DCCCD is comprised of seven separate campuses and is one of the largest school systems in the state.
 In a four to one vote the District’s board of trustees voted to amend the employment non-discrimination policy, affecting around 7,000 school employees.
 Nearly 100,000 students are affected by the other two changes which amended the school’s student non-discrimination policy and the student code of conduct.